Iterative Sequential Action Control for Stable, Model-Based Control of Nonlinear Systems: ACKNOWLEDGMENT

 The SAC method uses objectives of the form

 with incremental cost \mbox{$l\big(t,x(t)\big)$}, terminal cost \mbox{$m\big(t_i+T,x(t_i+T)\big)$} and time horizon $T$.
-Although \eqref{Jtrack} lacks a norm on control effort, this norm is included in the following steps as shown in \eqref{Ju}.
-The SAC method calculates controls that optimally \emph{improve} (not optimize) the objective \eqref{Jtrack} even if the objective is non-convex or unbounded.
+Although \eqref{Jtrack} lacks a norm on control effort, this norm is included in one of the subsequent steps as shown in \eqref{Ju}.
 The following definition is necessary before introducing the open-loop problem solved in SAC. \begin{Definition} An action $A$ is defined by the triplet consisting of a constant control value, $u_A \in \mathcal{U}$, application duration, \mbox{$\lambda_A \in \mathbb{R^+}$} and application time, $\tau_A \in \mathbb{R}$, such that \mbox{$A:=\{u_A, \lambda_A, \tau_A\}$}. \end{Definition}